Music platforms.

 Most working DJs use a combination: a record pool for volume and current releases, plus Beatport or Bandcamp for specific tracks and deeper cuts.
 Start with one record pool, add a download store for the gaps it doesn’t cover.

-In-depth reviews and comparisons of DJ music platforms, download stores and record pools.
+In-depth reviews and guides on DJ music platforms, download stores, record pools and the craft of building a set.

 The Cuesheet,